MobAppSecurity/blog/_posts/2021-07-09-android_application_security_chapter_0x2.md

 Don't worry the last two level will be cover in the next post because I don't want to overwhelm and make you guys bored.

+If you want just directly download the frida script, you can go to this [github link][github-link]

 <h2> What is Android Native Library?
 Why you should care about it? </h2>

 As you know, you can create Android Application by Java or Kotlin programming language, this language give you a good features to interact with underlying Android API to do a lot of cool stuff in you app.
 But there are certain cases, when you want to incoperate your app with lower level programming like C or C++ such as cryptography, openGL or any task that required intense memory management, this is where Android Native Library comes in.